vegaprotocol/specs/specs/0026-auctions.md

 ## Auction period at market creation

 This trading mode is very similar to the Continuous trading mode for a market.
-In this configuration, a market will start in auction mode, then once the auction comes to an end the market will switch back to the continuous trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
+In this configuration, a market will start in auction mode, then once the auction comes to an end the market will switch to the default trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
-A market cannot be in both mode at the same time and will trade ever in a auction or continuous trading.
-There will be the normal trading mode, configured in the market framework, and a period mode which temporarily overrides it.
+A market cannot be in both modes at the same time and will trade either in an opening auction mode or in the defaul trading mode (e.g. continuous trading).
+This default trading mode is configured in the market framework, and a period mode can temporarily override it.
 For example a market may be configured to be a Frequent Batch Auction market, but be in an Auction Period triggered by liquidity monitoring.

-In the first implementation, auction periods will be used at opening only as price monitoring will not exist.

-There will be a network parameter that sets the minimum allowable duation of the auction period at market creation.
-New market proposals must specify a period of at least this duration.
+The enactment period of the governance proposal refers to the time between the proposal being accepted and active trading commencing, therefore inclusive of the opening auction period (see [market lifecycle spec](./0043-market-lifecycle.md)).
+A governance network parameter will set the minimum allowable enactment period for new market proposals.

 ## Frequent batch auction